-Only uses non-GMO peanuts grown in the United States.
+Only uses non-GMO legumes grown in the United States.
 Free from preservatives and dairy.
 Has no added salt or sugar.
 Can be incorporated into vegan recipes.
 Has a reasonable price per ounce of powder.

 Love peanut butter?
 It’s healthy in moderation, but imagine if you could enjoy it with fewer calories, less fat, and lower sugar.
 That product has officially arrived on the market and sparked its own craze: peanut butter powder.